 It is hard to imagine anyone who has yet to hear about Ponte di Rialto.
 Rialto Bridge is a legendary Venice icon.
 Ponte di Rialto is the oldest bridge on the Grand Canal and one of the best Venice attractions.
 Many people come to the Rialto Bridge for a picture and to admire the boats flowing along the canal.

 During the development of Venice, there was no bridge between the banks of the Grand Canal.
 To solve this problem, Nicolò Barattieri built a pontoon bridge in 1181.
 The bridge received the name of Ponte della Moneta.
 The importance of the nearby Rialto Market significantly increased the traffic on the Rialto Bridge.
 In 1250, a wooden bridge replaced it, but in 1444 and again in 1524, it collapsed.

 The current single-span stone bridge designed by Antonio da Ponte emerged in 1591.
 The present Ponte di Rialto looks very similar to the last wooden bridge.
 Two inclined ramps lead to a central portico.
 On either side of the entrance, covered ramps house rows of shops.

 The area around the Ponte di Rialto

-The Rialto Bridge and its surrounding streets are one of Venice's main attractions.
-The squares along the Grand Canal welcome the hustle and bustle of daily business around the Rialto Bridge.
-Fishmongers, businessmen, housewives and, of course, tourists gather in the markets and along the narrow alleys.
-Probably little has changed over the centuries in terms of the concentration of people in the area around the bridge.
-The bridge is the hub of the Rialto area.
-Cross it, admire the view, then walk along the banks on both sides to choose the perfect angle for a photograph.
+The Bridge and the surrounding streets are one of Venice's main attractions.
+The squares along the Grand Canal welcome the hustle and bustle of daily business.
+Fishmongers, businessmen, housewives, and tourists gather in the markets and the narrow alleys.